qihaoyang123/Automatic-Rail-Surface-Multi-flaw-Identification/README.md

 # The Automatic Rail Surface Multi-flaw Identification Based on A Deep Learning Powered Framework

-This repository contains the code for DenseNet introduced in the following paper
+This repository contains the code for DenseNet introduced in the following paper:

 The Automatic Rail Surface Multi-flaw Identification Based on A Deep Learning Powered Framework